moise-mulungu/mixed-react-projects/project-info/teamdm/tech/css/align-items.md

 # The align-items

+DM: todoMM: good, put this in a folder called layout-modules to distinguish from the REST of CSS which is huge. same for the justify-content file

 ***The align-items property in CSS is used with `Flexbox` and `Grid` layouts to align items along the vertical (cross) axis.
 It sets the default alignment for all items within the container.
 Here are the possible values:***

 ## stretch